 How can you ensure a smooth implementation with a new relocation management company?

 It’s critical to get off to a good start with your new relocation management company, or RMC.
-Manager of Consulting Services Mary Fitzpatrick has tips for a smooth implementation in this Relo Tip Tuesday.
+Director of Consulting Services Mary Fitzpatrick has tips for a smooth implementation in this Relo Tip Tuesday.

 Complete transcript: “Hi, my name is Mary Fitzpatrick, and I’m manager of consulting services here at Plus.
 In this Relo Tip Tuesday, I’m going to talk about how to make the implementation process with a new relocation management company, or RMC, as pain-free as possible.